Syrian victims of torture testify in German court | DW | 05.06.2020

-Feras Fayyad is the first victim to tell the Koblenz courtroom of the frankly unimaginable horror of the al-Khatib jail in Damascus.
-The 35-year-old Syrian director, prematurely gray haired, spoke on the tenth day of the trial of two alleged torturers at the upper regional court in Koblenz.
+Feras Fayyad is the first victim to tell the Koblenz courtroom of the frankly unimaginable horror of the Al Khatib detention center in Damascus.
+The 35-year-old Syrian director, hair prematurely gray, spoke on the 10th day of the trial of two alleged torturers at the upper regional court in Koblenz.
 After a string of investigators, experts and law enforcers, he is the first witness with personal experience of the torture rather than stories and reports.

 Fayyad recalls the cynically-named "welcome parties" for prisoners — in which they are sometimes beaten for hours, often also with rifles.
 He says they were then taken to a dungeon where they were forced to strip.
 There, the torture continued — lashings, clubbings and dousings in ice-cold water.